JeroenBL/HandlingErrorsGracefully/README.md

 ### PowerShell vs Windows PowerShell error handling

+First, when it comes to provisioning connectors (and Service Automation), the goal is to seamlessly run our code using PowerShell (cloud) and Windows PowerShell (agent) without modifications to the code.
+This does affect the error handling and makes it a little more complex.
+Its important to __always__ test error handling on __both__ PowerShell and Windows PowerShell.

 By default, if an API returns an error, you can expect the error to be in `$_.ErrorDetails.Message`.
 As demonstrated in the code below with a _404-NotFound_ error.

 #### Code